mirams/ephys-reading-help/README.md

 | INaCa (NCX) |             |              |                            |                   |
 |             | RyR         |              |                            |                   |
 |             | SERCA       |              |                            |                   |

+\* The [Concise Guide to Pharmacology](https://doi.org/10.1111/bph.14749) is a great resource for finding out what is a good specific blocker of a particular channel.

 #### Notes / Questions / TODO